ermiry/cengine/start.md

 We will focus on compiling the welcome example (welcome.c).
 To do this, first we need to compile the cengine library into a shared object (.so).
 The are three basic commands for the Makefile:

-The are three basic commands for the Makefile:

 | Command        | Description   |
 | -------------  |:-------------:|
 | make           | Compile cengine's source code into a shared object (.so)          |